-About Forestry Collaboratives
+About Forest Collaboratives

 Collaboration on public land management came into practice in the late 90’s when the Northwest Forest Plan (NWFP) was adopted.
 The goal of the NWFP was to create a common ground for conservation and timber groups to come together and manage public land responsibly.